liqd/adhocracy3/src/adhocracy_sample/adhocracy_sample/docs/rest_api.rst

-either all encoded HTTP requests succeed and the response to the batch request is a success response, or any one of them fails, the database state is rolled back to the beginning of the request, and the response is an error, explaining which requests failed for which reason.
+either all encoded HTTP requests succeed and the response to the batch request is a success response, or any one of them fails, the database state is rolled back to the beginning of the request, and the response is an error, explaining which request failed for which reason.

 Things that are different in individual requests
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-*Preliminary pesource paths: motivation and general idea.*
+*Preliminary resource paths: motivation and general idea.*

 All requests with methods POST, GET, PUT as allowed in the rest of
 this document are allowed in batch requests.
 POST differs in that it